Term symbol

 Term symbols apply to both neutral and charged atoms, and to their ground and excited states.
 Term symbols usually specify the total for all electrons in an atom, but are sometimes used to describe electrons in a given subshell or set of subshells, for example to describe each open subshell in an atom having more than one.
 The ground state term symbol for neutral atoms is described, in most cases, by Hund's rules.
 Neutral atoms of the chemical elements have the same term symbol for each column in the s-block and p-block elements, but differ in d-block and f-block elements where the ground-state electron configuration changes within a column, where exceptions to Hund's rules occur.
 Ground state term symbols for the chemical elements are given below.

+Term symbols are also used to describe angular momentum quantum numbers for atomic nuclei and for molecules.
+For molecular term symbols, Greek letters are used to designate the component of orbital angular momenta along the molecular axis.

 The use of the word term for an atom's electronic state is based on the Rydberg–Ritz combination principle, an empirical observation that the wavenumbers of spectral lines can be expressed as the difference of two terms.
 This was later summarized by the Bohr model, which identified the terms with quantized energy levels, and the spectral wavenumbers of these levels with photon energies.

 Tables of atomic energy levels identified by their term symbols are available for atoms and ions in ground and excited states from the National Institute of Standards and Technology (NIST).